code-warrior/the-modular-grid/README.md

 7. Drag the folder over the `Chrome Extensions` window.

+8. A greyish, grid-like icon should now appear to the right of the address bar.
+Click it to toggle the grid on/off.

 ### Updates
 Once the project is stable, it will be released via the Chrome Web Store.
 In the meantime, you can pull updates periodically via the `git pull` command.